MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/ask-copilot.md

 `- Yes, until I close this chat`<br />
 `- No, not now`

-You an always opt out of Bing search by selecting the gear icon next to Bing search in the Copilot sidecar and switching the toggle next for Bing search to the on position.

-If you select either `Yes` option, `Bing search is enabled` will appear next to the icon.
+If you select either `Yes` option, `Bing search is enabled` appears next to the icon.